PCEO-AI-CLUB/IdolGAN/README.md

 - cv2

-for crop.py(view code, edit yourself) cv2, mediapipe, tqdm
+for crop.py(view code, edit yourself)
+- cv2
+- mediapipe
+- tqdm

-for degrad.py(view code, edit yourself) cv2, tqdm
+for degrad.py(view code, edit yourself)
+- cv2
+- tqdm

 ### Checkpoint
 We provide Model Checkpoint which trained from KID-F Dataset.
 We used train_dataset of KID-F for training, which takes 2 days on a GTX 1080 Ti.
 We upload the checkpoint on our [Google Drive](https://drive.google.com/drive/folders/1GrZIofQc3uWFVWserxgPEO97DZEJYOuK?usp=sharing).